The world’s richest painters are not only celebrated for their artistic talent but also for their massive influence on the global art market.

 2. Ed Ruscha

 Ed Ruscha is an American artist associated with the Pop Art Movement.
-He has worked in various mediums such as painting, printmaking, drawing, photography, and film.
+He has worked in various media such as painting, printmaking, drawing, photography, and film.
 Ruscha currently resides and works in Culver City, California.

 Throughout his career spanning almost six decades, Ed Ruscha has achieved significant recognition.
 In the 1960s, he gained fame for creating and reproducing iconic images, including the Hollywood sign and the 20th-century Fox logo.
-In a noteworthy development last fall, his artwork titled “Hurting the Word Radio #2” (1964) was reportedly purchased by Jeff Bezos, the richest man in the world, for a record-breaking sum of $52.5 million.
-This acquisition propelled Ruscha into a different cultural sphere, further enhancing his status as a celebrated artist.

 1. John Currin

-Some of John Currin’s notable and highly regarded works include “The Old Bachelor” (1999), “Rachel in Fur” (2002), and “Nice ‘n Easy” (1999).
-These paintings have garnered significant attention and have been exhibited in renowned galleries and museums worldwide.
+Some of John Currin’s most notable works include The Old Bachelor (1999), Rachel in Fur (2002), and Nice ‘n Easy (1999).
+These paintings have received significant attention and have been exhibited in prominent galleries and museums worldwide.